Khaled-ALK/khaled-alk.github.io/_pages/about.md

 Hi, I'm Khaled Alekaisr.
 I recently completed my bachelor's in Computer Science at the University of Tehran.

-It's hard to pick a single "main" field, but I'm especially interested in problems with inherent uncertainty and in finding the patterns that describe them.
+It's hard to pick a single **main** field, but I'm especially interested in problems with inherent uncertainty and in finding the patterns that describe them.

 **Current areas of study**
 - Analysis